 Pupils will look at how our choice of food can add to climate change by adding up the Food Miles of a Pizza, They are introduced to special diets that chefs need to consider when planning meus ensuring customers can still receive the required nutrients making a Quorn Wrap suitable for a Vegan.
-At the end of their time in set foods.
+At the end of their time in Catering we will combine their skills to make a Cheesecake looking at using temperature and acids to set foods.

 N.B, Engineering and Catering are on a carousel, students spend half the year in one of the subject areas before changing over at February half term.